How do I sign up?

-Only girls from rural, impoverished families are considered for participation in the mentorship program.
-During the application process, each girl writes an essay about her life experiences, explains how she has overcome road blocks thus far, and identifies her dreams and goals.
-In addition, the following requirements guide the selection process: girls must be entering or enrolled in high school, they must demonstrate promising academic performance, and they must express willingness to communicate frequently with their mentors.
+Only young men and women from rural, impoverished families are considered for participation in the mentorship program.
+During the application process, each applicant writes an essay about their life experiences, explains how they have overcome roadblocks thus far, and identifies their dreams and goals.
+In addition, the following requirements guide the selection process: applicants must be entering or enrolled in high school, they must demonstrate promising academic performance, and they must express willingness to communicate frequently with their mentors.
 For both parties, a yearly evaluation shall be conducted to assess what has been accomplished.

 What is expected of mentors?

 Your main financial commitment is for your mentee’s school fees.
-In general, the girls’ parents and guardians are responsible for providing scholastic materials and for meeting the girls’ basic needs.
+In general, the mentee’s parents and guardians are responsible for providing scholastic materials and for meeting their basic needs.
 While this has been a real struggle for most of the parents in our program, who can often afford to pay for only one meal a day for their children, we accept the limited support they are able to provide.
-This arrangement is designed to help parents maintain an investment in their daughters’ education and personal development.
+This arrangement is designed to help parents maintain an investment in their children’s education and personal development.